 Things to do during pregnancy if you have keratoconus or a family history of it

-- If you have a sibling with the disease, see your keratoconus specialist for baseline measurements of the shape of your cornea.
+- If you have a sibling with the disease, see your keratoconus expert for baseline measurements of the shape of your cornea.
 This will allow any changes to be followed during your pregnancy

 - If you already have keratoconus and are wearing hard contact lenses, see your contact lens practitioner every 3 months to track any changes in the shape of your corneas.
 You may need a new pair of contact if the current ones are starting to rub on the centre of your cornea.
 Contact lenses that touch or rub on the centre of your cornea can quickly lead to corneal scarring or perforation and this is a fast track to a corneal transplant.